Muhammad Rafiq Tarar

 Tarar was born in Mandi Bahauddin, and graduated with LLB from University of the Punjab in 1951, before starting practice as a lawyer in Lahore High Court the following year.
 In 1966, he pursued a career as a jurist.
 Tarar later served as a justice in Pakistan's highest courts.
 After his retirement at 65, he started a political career as a legal advisor to Nawaz Sharif.
 Tarar became a senator from Punjab in 1997 and the same year nominated as presidential candidate by PML-N, but his nomination paper was rejected by the Acting Chief Election Commissioner.
-Barrister Ijaz Husain Batalvi assisted by M. A. Zafar and Akhtar Aly Kureshy Advocate, challenged his rejection in Lahore High Court and the Full Bench set aside the rejection order of Election Commission and he was elected as President of Pakistan in the presidential election by a margin of 374 out of 457 votes of the Electoral College.
+Barrister Ijaz Husain Batalvi assisted by M. A. Zafar and Akhtar Aly Kureshy Advocate, challenged his rejection in Lahore High Court and the Full Bench set aside the rejection order of the Election Commission and he was elected president of Pakistan in the presidential election by a margin of 374 out of 457 votes of the Electoral College.

-Tarar assumed office in January 1998 with heavy criticism by opposition especially from former Prime Minister Benazir Bhutto who accused him of illegally legitimizing dismissal of his government as a judge of Supreme Court of Pakistan.
-As a head of state, Tarar shifted Pakistan's system of government from semi-presidential system to parliamentary democratic system by signing Thirteenth Constitutional Amendment.
-He surrendered his reserve power of dismissing Prime Minister, triggering new elections and dissolving National Assembly.
+Tarar assumed office in January 1998 with heavy criticism by opposition especially from former Prime Minister Benazir Bhutto who accused him of illegally legitimizing dismissal of her government as a judge of the Supreme Court of Pakistan.
+As head of state, Tarar shifted Pakistan's system of government from semi-presidential system to parliamentary democratic system by signing the Thirteenth Constitutional Amendment.
+He surrendered his reserve power of dismissing the Prime Minister, triggering new elections and dissolving the National Assembly.
 He also signed the Fourteenth and Fifteenth amendment to the constitution that limited the powers of the presidency from executive to a figurehead.

 Tarar resigned as President in 2001 in the wake of the 1999 Pakistani coup d'état.
 He resisted and did not endorse the 12 October 1999 military coup.
 He was forced to step down by then Chief Executive Pervez Musharraf and ultimately succeeded by Musharraf through a referendum held in 2002.
 Twenty months after seizing power in a coup, General Musharraf took the head of state's oath and became the fourth military ruler to become president.

 Early life and education

 Muhammad Rafiq Tarar was born in Mandi Bahauddin, British India, on 2 November 1929 to a Tarar family.
 Tarar was influenced by Syed Ata Ullah Shah Bukhari and he took a part in political sessions of Majlis-e-Ahrar-e-Islam during British colonial rule.
 In his college years, he was also an activist for the All-India Muslim League and was a follower of Muhammad Ali Jinnah.
 During the partition of India, Tarar performed voluntary duty as a relief worker in camps set up by the All India Muslim Students Federation for Indian emigrants.
 He graduated with BA in Islamic Studies from Government Islamia College, Gujranwala in 1949.
-He acquired LLB degree in 1951 from Punjab Law College, University of the Punjab.
+He acquired LLB degree in 1951 from Punjab University Law College.